rimask/security/index.md

 ### Physical security

-{{site.data.keyword.Bluemix_notm}} Public and Dedicated rely on the network-within-a-network topology of {{site.data.keyword.BluSoftlayer}} for physical network security.
+{{site.data.keyword.Bluemix_notm}} Public and Dedicated rely on the network-within-a-network topology of {{site.data.keyword.BluSoftlayer}} for physical Network security.
 This network-within-a-network architecture ensures that systems are fully accessible only to authorized personnel.
 For {{site.data.keyword.Bluemix_notm}} Local, you own the physical security for the local instance.
 Your data center is secured behind your company firewall.

 In the {{site.data.keyword.BluSoftlayer}} network-within-a-network, the public network layer handles public traffic to hosted websites or online resources.
 The private network layer allows for true out-of-band management through a distinct stand-alone third carrier over SSL, PPTP, or IPSec VPN gateways.
 The data center to data center network layer provides free and secure connectivity between servers that are housed in separate {{site.data.keyword.BluSoftlayer}} facilities.